 An AOGCM named MRI-CGCM2.3 (Yukimoto et al., 2006) was used for performing the PlioMIP2 experiments in this study.
 The model is identical to that used in the PlioMIP1 (KU12).
 Atmospheric model has a horizontally T42 resolution (~2.8°) and vertically 30 layers (model top is 0.4 hPa).
-Oceanic component is a Bryan-Cox-type ocean general circulation model with a horizontal resolution of 2.5° longitude and 2.0°-0.5° latitude and 23 layers (the deepest layer is 5000 m).
+Oceanic component is a Bryan-Cox-type ocean general circulation

+- 15 model with a horizontal resolution of 2.5° longitude and 2.0°-0.5° latitude and 23 layers (the deepest layer is 5000 m).
 Details of the atmosphere and ocean models can be found in Yukimoto et al. (2006) and KU12.
 Vegetation, lakes and atmospheric CO2 concentration are prescribed in the model as boundary conditions (see Sect.
 2.2) because the model does not predict vegetation, lakes, and carbon cycle (Table 1).
-Land scheme is simple biosphere model (SiB2; Sellers et al., 1986;

-- 20 Sato et al., 1989), which predicts soil water and surface heat budget.
-Parameters for the land scheme depend on 13 types of vegetation category (see Sect.
+Land scheme is simple biosphere model (SiB2; Sellers et al., 1986; Sato et al., 1989), which predicts soil water and surface heat budget.
+Parameters for the land scheme depend on 13 types of - 20 vegetation category (see Sect.
 2.2).
-Lakes are treated in the land surface model as inland water in grid boxes with a drainage basin unconnected to oceans.
-The model predicts water budget for lakes, but the lake surface temperature is predicted by the heat budget at the water surface, assuming a slab with a thickness of 50 m (Yukimoto et al., 2006). - Although both the AOGCM and an atmosphere-only general circulation model were used in the PlioMIP1 (Kamae et al., 2011; KU12), we perform only the AOGCM simulations in this study according to the PlioMIP2 protocol (H16b).
+The model predicts water budget for lakes, but the lake surface temperature is predicted by the heat budget at the water surface, assuming a slab with a thickness of 50 m (Yukimoto et al., 2006).

+Although both the AOGCM and an atmosphere-only general circulation model were used in the PlioMIP1 (Kamae et al., 2011; KU12), we perform only the AOGCM simulations in this study according to the PlioMIP2 protocol (H16b).
 In KU12, a set of AOGCM simulations with and without flux adjustments (heat, fresh water flux and wind stress) were performed.
+In

-In the present study, we only integrated the model without any flux adjustments (similar to AOGCM_NFA run in KU12).
+25 the present study, we only integrated the model without any flux adjustments (similar to AOGCM\NFA run in KU12).